Limnoria/Limnoria-doc/use/install_windows.rst

 ******************************

 This is the "easy to follow" guide to installing Limnoria.
-The installation documentation provided with the supybot distribution is really quite good already, but since people keep coming to IRC, asking a repeating pattern of questions, we thought it would be a good idea to expand it a bit to make it a little more of a "foolproof guide".
+The installation documentation provided with the Limnoria distribution is really quite good already, but since people keep coming to IRC, asking a repeating pattern of questions, we thought it would be a good idea to expand it a bit to make it a little more of a "foolproof guide".